France keen to ensure Franco-German engine keeps running - government spokesman | Law-Order

 France keen to ensure Franco-German engine keeps running - government spokesman

-France remains keen to ensure that the Franco-German engine keeps running and the visit of German Chancelor Olaf Scholtz reflects that, government spokesman Olivier Veran said on Wednesday.
+France remains keen to ensure that the Franco-German engine keeps running and the visit of German Chancellor Olaf Scholz reflects that, government spokesman Olivier Veran said on Wednesday.
 France and Germany's ongoing strong relationship should be able to get through whatever difficulties may arise from time to time, Veran told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)